I feel like Sex gets discussed in the media a lot, but the real stuff you need a girlfriend to tell you is OK, not so much.

 Whether you have what’s deemed as a high or low sex drive (although who gets to decide what’s high or low is beyond me) know that’s fine.
 However often you do or don’t want to have sex is totally OK.
 Don’t let anyone tell you otherwise.
 Let’s be honest nobody really knows what a high or low sex drive is, it’s all just BS the media has decided.

-Having a good libido is a sign of good health, but know it totally differs from women to women and it doesn’t really matter.
+Having a good libido is a sign of good health, but know it totally differs from woman to woman and it doesn’t really matter.
 Don’t compare yourself to other women.
 If you’ve lost your sex drive completely then check in with yourself because sometimes it’s stress-related.
 Basically look after yourself and take the time to find out what turns you on again.
 Sometimes losing your sex drive is simply an opportunity to have better sex than ever.

 3) It’s OK to be vanilla.
 It’s OK to be wild.